Sheaves and symplectic geometry of cotangent bundles: Cut-off and -topology

 \section{Cut-off and $\gamma$-topology}

-In~\cite{KS90} the Proposition~\ref{prop:cut-off1} actually has another formulation which will be convenient.
-With the same notations as in Proposition~\ref{prop:cut-off1} we define another topology on $V$, called the $\gamma$-topology, whose open sets are the usual open subsets of $V$ which are stable by addition of $\gamma$.
-We denote by $V_\gamma$ this topological space.
-Hence an open set in $V_\gamma$ is a usual open set $\Omega$ of $V$ such that $x+y \in \Omega$ for all $(x,y) \in \Omega \times \gamma$.
+In~\cite{KS90} the Proposition~\ref{prop:cut-off1} has another formulation in terms of the {\em $\gamma$-topology}.
+It gives directly a decomposition of the projector $P_\gamma$ as in Remark~\ref{rem:proj}-(1).
+As in the previous paragraphs, let $\gamma \subset V$ be a closed convex cone.
+The $\gamma$-topology is defined in~\cite{KS90} as follows.
+We say that an open subset $\Omega$ of $V$ is $\gamma$-stable if $x+y \in \Omega$ for all $(x,y) \in \Omega \times \gamma$.
+The $\gamma$-stable open subsets define a topology on $V$ and we denote by $V_\gamma$ this topological space.
 The identity map induces a continuous map $\phi_\gamma \colon V \to V_\gamma$.
-Then Propositions~3.5.3 and~5.2.3 of~\cite{KS90} give
+Then Propositions~3.5.3, 3.5.4 and~5.2.3 of~\cite{KS90} give